 Fruity Hot Cross Buns are a doddle even if you don’t have a stand mixer.
-There is still time to make tasty Hot Cross Buns far superior to anything you can buy.
+There is still time to make Hot Cross Buns that are far tastier than anything you can buy.
 However, they will require a little time to prove in a warm place, and ideally, you need to use bread flour.
-In true Wild Epicurean style, I’ve added plenty of options to allow for store cupboard variables.
+In true Wild Epicurean style, I’ve added plenty of options to accommodate store-cupboard variables.

-The fruitier option has apple, orange and lemon zest and a little fresh ginger.
-Plus the standard allspice, cinnamon and nutmeg spices and a mixture of dried fruits (sultanas, cranberries, currants, or candied peel).
-And for a little exotic touch, I have included Nigella Lawson’s trick of adding a couple of cardamom pods and cloves to the warming milk.
-If for nothing else for the delicious smell that wafts around the kitchen.
+The fruitier option has apple, orange, and lemon zest, plus a little fresh ginger.
+Plus the standard allspice, cinnamon, and nutmeg, and a mixture of dried fruits (sultanas, cranberries, currants, or candied peel).
+And for a little extra aromatic touch, I have included Nigella Lawson’s trick of adding a couple of cardamom pods and cloves to the warming milk.
+If for nothing else, for the delicious smell that wafts around the kitchen.

 Alternatively, make a batch in advance and freeze them.😃